Lectures on LHC Physics: QCD

-using $P_{g \leftarrow g}(1-z) = P_{g \leftarrow g}(z)$.
+using $P_{g \leftarrow \bar{q}} = P_{g \leftarrow q}$ in the first line and $P_{g \leftarrow g}(1-z) = P_{g \leftarrow g}(z)$ in the second.
 To leave the volume element in the $(x,t)$ space a gluon can either split into two gluons or radiate one of $n_f$ light-quark flavors.
+Combining the incoming and outgoing flows we find We have to evaluate the four terms in this expression one after the other.
+Unlike in the quark case they do not immediately correspond to regularizing the diagonal splitting kernel using the plus prescription.

-Combining the incoming and outgoing flows we find Again, for the gluon density there exists a contribution to $\delta f_\text{in}$ proportional to $f_q$ or $f_{\bar{q}}$ which is not matched by the outgoing flow.
-On the other hand, from the quark case we already know how to deal with it, namely by defining without a second plus subtraction
+First, there exists a contribution to $\delta f_\text{in}$ proportional to $f_q$ or $f_{\bar{q}}$ which is not matched by the outgoing flow.
+From the quark case we already know how to deal with it.
+For the corresponding splitting kernel there is no regularization through the plus prescription needed, so we define

-{splitting kernel!subtracted $P_{g \leftarrow q}$} This ensures that the off-diagonal contribution to the gluon density is taken into account following Eq.(\ref{eq:qcd_dglap}).

-Three regularized splitting kernels entering the DGLAP equation we give in Eq.(\ref{eq:plus_pqq}), Eq.(\ref{eq:plus_pqg}), and Eq.(\ref{eq:plus_pgq}).
-The generic structure of the DGLAP equation implies that the two off-diagonal splitting kernels do not include any plus prescription $\hat{P}_{i \leftarrow j} = P_{i \leftarrow j}$.
-We could have expected this because these off-diagonal kernels are finite in the soft limit $z \to 0,1$.
+{splitting kernel!subtracted $P_{g \leftarrow q}$}This ensures that the off-diagonal contribution to the gluon density is taken into account when we extend Eq.\eqref{eq:qcd_dglap} to a combined quark/antiquark and gluon form.
+Hence, the structure of the DGLAP equation implies that the two off-diagonal splitting kernels do not include any plus prescription $\hat{P}_{i \leftarrow j} = P_{i \leftarrow j}$.
+We could have expected this because off-diagonal kernels are finite in the soft limit, $z \to 1$.
 Applying a plus prescription would only have modified the splitting kernels at the isolated (zero-measure) point $y=1$ which for a finite value of the integrand does not affect the integral on the right hand side of the DGLAP equation.

-The final splitting kernel $P_{g \leftarrow g}$ from the diagonal relation on the right hand side of Eq.(\ref{eq:qcd_dglap_gluon}) requires some more work.
-The $y$ integral not involving the gluon parton densities we can explicitly carry out for the gluon splitting into a quark pair